Larry Steckline: Since 2000

 In 2011, Steckline began appearing in an online news format, Steckline Ag Report, with ag news in 3-5 minute segments, produced for the website of the Farm Credit cooperative American AgCredit By 2015, he owned only one remaining radio station, KWLS (FM) (Winfield, Kansas), on which he continued to broadcast his agri-business program daily.
 The syndicated program was also airing on 40 radio stations across Kansas and Nebraska.

 In 2020, Steckline resumed his ag program on KSN's and KWCH's Wichita rival, KAKE-TV.

+In 2025, at age 84, after 64 years on-air, Steckline's personal on-air ag reports ended at KAKE-TV, but he continued farming.

 Other business and personal affairs

 With his first wife, Wah-leeta, by 1977 Steckline had three children.

 Over the following years, as his show grew in popularity, Steckline and his wife took Kansas farmers on tours to China, Russia, Australia, and South America.
 He made several trade-mission trips to Russia.
 He traveled internationally with U.S. Agriculture Secretaries John Block, Ed Madigan, Clayton Yeutter and Dan Glickman.

 Wah-leeta, at age 59, died September 30, 2000, in a farming accident, just a few months before their 40th wedding anniversary.

 By 2001, while still the owner and president of his Mid America Ag Network, Steckline, with his son Greg, were operating their 2,500-acre farm and ranch, "The Ponderosa," outside Garden Plain, Kansas, near Wichita.

 In early 2002, Steckline interviewed Kansas Attorney General Carla Stovall, then a Republican candidate for Governor, who had served as president of the National Association of Attorneys General.
 A romance ensued.
 Despite being regarded as a front-runner, and confident she would win, Stovall abandoned her 2002 gubernatorial run in April, before the primary election, saying she no longer desired the job, and promptly announced plans to marry Steckline (whom she married August 31, 2002, at St. Elizabeth's Catholic Church in Grove, Oklahoma)—withdrawing from politics, and throwing the Kansas Republican Party into chaos; Democrat Kathleen Sebelius won the subsequent general election.

 Wife Carla became legal "counsel to a lot of Larry's companies."
 In 2015, she published a biography of Steckline — Larry Steckline: A Half-century as the Voice of Kansas Agriculture — and the couple committed the proceeds to local chapters of the National Association of FFA (Future Farmers of America), an agricultural-education program for young people (Steckline had been an FFA member as a youth).

 The couple acquired and renovated a 30-year-old sightseeing cruise ship, the Cherokee Queen, and began offering scenic cruises of the Grand Lake Waterways area, starting in 2019.

 In 2004, Steckline had three adult children and nine grandchildren.
 Son Greg was "in the business," daughter Anita Cochran was a TV news anchor for the Kansas State Network, and daughter Shasta was a school librarian.

+In 2025, at age 84, Steckline was still farming.